infantGrandpa/bartending-consultants/README.md

 In the future, I plan to use Azure Speech to Text API to allow users to speak directly to the bartenders rather than typing.

 The project is built using React, Vite, and Radix UI.
-It also currently uses Tailwind (which I plan to remove) and FontAwesome (for icons).
+It also currently uses FontAwesome for icons.

 The background is generated from [SVG Backgrounds](https://www.svgbackgrounds.com/set/free-svg-backgrounds-and-patterns/).